Avis Budget Group (NASDAQ:CAR) Posts Earnings Results, Beats Estimates By $4.46 EPS

-Avis Budget Group (NASDAQ:CAR – Get Rating) announced its earnings results on Monday.
-The business services provider reported $15.94 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $11.48 by $4.46, RTT News reports.
+Avis Budget Group (NASDAQ:CAR – Get Rating) issued its quarterly earnings data on Monday.
+The business services provider reported $15.94 earnings per share for the quarter, beating analysts’ consensus estimates of $11.48 by $4.46, RTT News reports.
 Avis Budget Group had a negative return on equity of 525.54% and a net margin of 21.02%.
-The firm had revenue of $3.24 billion for the quarter, compared to analyst estimates of $3.14 billion.
-During the same quarter last year, the firm posted $5.90 EPS.
-The business’s revenue was up 36.8% on a year-over-year basis.
+The business had revenue of $3.24 billion for the quarter, compared to the consensus estimate of $3.14 billion.
+During the same period last year, the business earned $5.90 EPS.
+The firm’s revenue was up 36.8% compared to the same quarter last year.

 Avis Budget Group, Inc, together with its subsidiaries, provides car and truck rentals, car sharing, and ancillary products and services to businesses and consumers.
 It operates the Avis brand, that offers vehicle rental and other mobility solutions to the premium commercial and leisure segments of the travel industry; the Budget Truck brand, a local, and one-way truck and cargo van rental businesses with a fleet of approximately 20,000 vehicles, which are rented through a network of approximately 465 dealer-operated and 385 company-operated locations that serve the consumer and light commercial sectors in the continental United States; and the Zipcar brand, a car sharing network.